lfurtkevicova/gislab-my-notes/docs/general/about.rst

 already mentioned maintenance-free clients.
 GIS.lab can save huge amount of obtaining and maintenance costs.

-Or it can serve as ideal system just for
-`Open Source <https://en.wikipedia.org/wiki/Open-source_software>`_
+In any case, it can serve as ideal system just for `Open Source <https://en.wikipedia.org/wiki/Open-source_software>`_ technologies popularization.
-technologies popularization.